 6. Istanbul Climate

-If you think Istanbul has a typical Middle Eastern climate, you are mistaken.
-There are also no desserts and no camels in Istanbul.
+You are mistaken if you think Istanbul has a typical Middle Eastern climate.
+Additionally, there are also no desserts and no camels in Istanbul. 🙂

 Istanbul has an Oceanic and Mediterranean Climate according to Köppen–Geiger classification system.
 Istanbul receives frequent rain showers, and Istanbul has a cold winter with occasional snow.

-In the above climate map, you can see how the climate of Istanbul is different from the Middle East.
-Turkey, in general, does not resemble the Middle East when you look at the weather conditions.
+In the below climate map, you can see how the climate of Istanbul is different from the Middle East.
+Turkey generally does not resemble the Middle East when you look at the weather conditions.

 Check out my other articles about Istanbul